Dr Sharon McCullochSenior Research Associate

 I worked as a business English teacher, teacher trainer and lecturer in Central Europe and Japan before moving to Lancaster in 2009.
-I worked first as academic coordinator of Lancaster University's EAP/Study Skills Programme, and then as a student learning advisor in Lancaster University Management School before returning to my 'home' department of Linguistics and English Language in early 2015.
+I was academic coordinator of Lancaster University's EAP/Study Skills Programme, and then a student learning advisor in Lancaster University Management School before returning to my 'home' department of Linguistics and English Language in early 2015.

 PhD in Linguistics

 Cambridge RSA Diploma in English Language Teaching to Adults

 BA in Community Education

 Purposeful comparisons in reading to write and in written text

 Investigating the reading-to-write processes and source use of L2 postgraduate students in real-life academic tasks: an exploratory study.